CAAPIM/iOS-MAS-Foundation/README.md

 Essential mobile services for enterprises made simple and secure.
 Extends the power of CA Mobile API Gateway (MAG) to mobile devices.
 For more information about MAS and its features, see [the website][mas.ca.com] and [get started][docs].

-## MAS SDK Frameworks
+## MASFoundation Features

-The MAS SDK includes the following frameworks:
+The MASFoundation framework comes with the following features:

+- Authentication (oAuth/OIDC)
+- BLE
+- Dynamic Client ID & Client Secret
+- Dynamic SDK Configuration
-- MASFoundation
+- Enterprise Browser
-- MASConnecta
+- Geo Location
-- MASIdentityManagement
+- QR Code
-- MASStorage
+- Single Sign On
-- MASUI
+- Social Login

 ## Get Started